-Observer: the external aspect of essence-me that forms a center of presence as the subject to external attention; the secondary center of conscious me; the subject to thinking and center of our intelligence; the center and identity of external attention.
+Observer: the pre-knower, lower subconscious center of intelligence that is unaware of its essence; the external aspect of essence-me that forms a center of presence as the subject to external attention, but is unconscious of itself; the pre-conscious center of essence-me; the subject to thinking and center of our intelligence devoid of self-knowing.

-Self-conscious Observer: a stage in the evolution of the observer where it feels and establishes its own subjectivity as the center of external attention; the first level of bare attention realized on the surface of essence-me.
+Self-conscious Observer: a stage in the evolution of the observer where it feels and establishes its own subjectivity as the center of external attention by becoming illuminated through pure attention; the first level of bare attention realized on the surface of essence-me.

 Oneness: a condition of existence devoid of a sense of separation; a level of realization in which the individual consciousness is merged with the consciousness of all; a state of unity through which the ultimate transparency between the soul and the one reality is realized.